Policy Regarding Use Of Rooms

 - Advance arrangements must be made to use the library’s available technology.
 A complete list of available technology may be found in the library's room reservation system.

-- Reservations must be made one week prior to the date requested.
+- Reservations must be made at least one week prior to the date requested.

 - Reservations are taken in the order received and will not be booked more than two (2) months in advance.

-- A group may not schedule more than four (4) meetings in a calendar year in the Central Library’s GBC Community Room or the branch's Eli Lilly Technology room without special permission from the Director.
+- A group may not schedule more than four (4) meetings in a calendar year in the Central Library's GBC Community Room or the branch's GBC Community Room without special permission from the Director.

 Computer Lab, Central Library